4 Ways Application Security Testing Can Help Overcome IoT Threats?

 Listen on the go!

-In simpler, internet-less times, looting banks required the physical presence of masked, gun-bearing robbers.
+In simpler, internet-less times, looting banks required physical presence of masked, gun-bearing robbers.
 If banks were proactive enough, they could take down the robbers and prevent the loot with tight security force or hamper an ongoing robbery by calling in additional help.

 Why the Delay in Addressal?

 Let’s just deal with the elephant in the room – great security does not come cheap.
-It is practically impossible for IoT manufacturers to incorporate excellent security without passing the cost on to the end users, making the overall product expensive and out of reach of the majority.
+It is practically impossible for IoT manufacturers to incorporate excellent security without passing the cost on to the end users, making the overall product expensive and out of reach of majority.
 The tech industry is proliferating with innovative startups.
 With limited funding in hand, they primarily push to release their product to the market as soon as possible.
 In this entire hustle of faster product release and Agile SDLCs, security takes a back seat.
-Taking an approach of ‘we’ll deal with it when it comes’, IoT security is often tackled in a reactive manner instead of being embedded into the core of the product life cycle.
+Taking an approach of ‘we’ll deal with it when it comes’, IoT security is often tackled in a reactive manner instead of being embedded in to the core of the product life cycle.

 Why IoT Devices Face Security Issues?